Dreamers are the American Dream

 Supporting Our Youth

-How educators can work with allies to ensure colleagues, students, and communities have the information and resources they need.
+This PowerPoint training provides educators with tips on how to ensure colleagues, students, and communities have the info and resources they need to support immigrant students & their families.